-You recommend alkaline batteries for use in all of Mag’s AAA, AA, C and D-cell flashlights.
+Q- Do you recommend alkaline batteries for use in all of Mag’s AAA, AA, C, and D-cell flashlights?
 But I would prefer to use rechargeable batteries (NiMH) if I can.
 Is there any reason why NiMH rechargeable batteries can’t be used in these lights?

-With the exception of the MAG-TAC® flashlight that runs on lithium CR123 batteries, all of Mag’s non-rechargeable LED flashlights operate on AAA, AA, C or D-cell batteries.
-All of our published ANSI-standard performance data (Light Output, Beam Distance, Peak Beam Candlepower and Run Time) are based on testing with alkaline batteries; and when we ship these flashlights with batteries, the batteries we include with them are alkaline.
+A- Except for the MAG-TAC® flashlight that runs on lithium CR123 batteries, all of Mag’s non-rechargeable LED flashlights operate on AAA, AA, C, or D-cell batteries.
+All of our published ANSI-standard performance data (Light Output, Beam Distance, Peak Beam Candlepower, and Run-Time) are based on testing with alkaline batteries; and when we ship these flashlights with batteries, the batteries we include with them are alkaline.
 We do this because the designs of these flashlights are optimized for use with (non-rechargeable) alkaline batteries.

 Bottom line, if you are willing to tolerate a possibly significant decline in flashlight performance, there is no reason you can’t substitute rechargeable NiMH batteries for (non-rechargeable) alkalines.